zhumingpassional/RLSolver/README.md

 2) Non-graph

-The data is not graph, such as the set cover problem, knapsack problem, and BILP.
+The data is not graph, such as the set cover problem, knapsack problem, and binary integer linear programming (BILP).

 ## Results